Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          the same URL for HTTP POST requests as the failed instance.
       4. The new  [=ingest source=] POST request
          MUST include the same [=CMAF header=] or
-         CMAF Header as the failed instance.
+         CMAF header as the failed instance.
       5. The [=ingest source=]
          MUST be properly synced with all other running ingest sources for the same live presentation to generate synced audio/video